 1. Year 7 to 12 Aspiration, Engagement and Participation

 2. Innovative School based Training Opportunities

 Hedland Senior High School’s Success Program provides students with access to more targeted curriculum and pathways planning, creating opportunities for students to engage in alternative pathways that will lead to successful post-school destinations, with preparations through skill-building in lower school and a workplace readiness focus in upper school.

-LOWER SCHOOL ENGAGEMENT PROGRAM
+LOWER SCHOOL SUCCESS PROGRAM

-SENIOR SCHOOL ENGAGEMENT PROGRAM
+SENIOR SCHOOL SUCCESS PROGRAM